djibe/Android-tutorials/README.md

 ---

-## Samsung Galaxy S7 (herolte/Exynos)
+## Samsung Galaxy S7

-You can upgrade your Samsung Galaxy S7 from stock to Android 10 Q / Pixel Experience.
+You can upgrade your Samsung Galaxy S7 (herolte/Exynos SOC) from stock to Android 10 Q / lineageOS.

 Tutorial is here: <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s7-herolte-stock-to-android-10.4201187/>

-What you will learn :
+What you will learn:

 - Flash your phone with Odin
 - Backup IMEI and Nandroid backup